ExponentialML/Video-BLIP2-Preprocessor/README.md

             "data": [
                 {
                     "frame_index": 134,
-                    "prompt": "a person is riding a bike on a busy street."
+                    "prompt": "a person is riding a bike on a busy street.",

-                },
+                    // When the argument --clip_frame_data is passed.
+                    // This is applied to all items in 'data', but shown once here as an example.
+                    "clip_path": "./my_videos/a person is riding a bike on a busy street_134.mp4" },
                 {
                     "frame_index": 745,